provablyprivate/documents/reports/week13.md

 Created graphics for the messages passing between the Agens and how the network topology is visualized..
 Wrote more on results and method..
 Documented and booked rooms.

 * #### Robert
+I worked on the simulation - took part in writing, testing and debugging code.
+Once all semantics of our sequential test program were incorporated, I sorted out software dependencies of the simulation and wrote some build instructions.
+When the simulation was running properly, I began fine-tuning it and added some usage options.

 * #### Adi